gregoriusjimmy/nodeflux-vip-management-system/README.md

 ### Accessing the api

-Your can initialize dummy data as a start automatically in src > utilities > initializeDummyData.ts.
+Your can initialize dummy data as a start automatically in `src > utilities > initializeDummyData.ts`.
 Don't forget to re-run the server again after changes.

 **Get**
 http://localhost:5000/api/vips/?username=staffusername&password=stafftoken